Bibbeep/Sistem-Informasi-Manajemen-Informatics-Learning-Center-Back-End/docs/README.md

 Sistem Informasi Manajemen - Informatics Learning Center (SIM ILC) Back-End
 ===========================================================================

-This is the back-end service for the SIM ILC project, providing a robust API for managing users, programs, enrollments, and more.
+This is the internal back-end service for the SIM ILC project, providing a robust API for managing users, programs, enrollments, payments, certificates, dicussions, and feedbacks.
 It's built with Node.js, Express, and Sequelize.

 For a fully containerized setup using Docker, please see the [**Docker Setup Guide**](README.Docker.md).